VivekPRajeev/ipwbpncs/README.md

 # Known Issues

+- There is currently no limit for the depth of the tree , which will make the Replies un-readable after a certain depth
 - when child comment is deleted ,count in parents comment list is not updated if the child comment does not have any children (because of soft delete)
 - Scroll to bottom after adding comment does not focus on the latest comment